 Spotlight on Developers and Demos at Summit

-We announced additional keynotes and activities at Summit, including keynotes from AirFrance-KLM, Liberty Mutual, Pivotal, SUSE and the UK Government Digital Service, as well as end user talks from Adfinis Sygroup, Cerner, Porsche AG, Rijkswaterstaat, Swisscom and ZipCar.
+We announced additional keynotes and activities at Summit, including keynotes from AirFrance-KLM, Liberty Mutual, VMware, SUSE and the UK Government Digital Service, as well as end user talks from Adfinis Sygroup, Cerner, Porsche AG, Rijkswaterstaat, Swisscom and ZipCar.
 Read the announcement and share with your communities.

 Special Activities at Summit